Admission to the J.B. Speed School of Engineering

 Applicants who do not meet high school curriculum requirements for Speed School or are below grade point average or test score requirements, but still satisfy university admission requirements, will be admitted to Arts and Sciences in a pre-engineering curriculum.
 The pre-engineering curriculum prepares students for the mathematics and sciences courses in the Speed School curriculum.
-Students who complete the pre-engineering curriculum with at least B-minus grades in MATH 205 and CHEM 201 and have a cumulative grade point average above 2.8 will be considered for an intra-university transfer to Speed School.
+Students who complete the pre-engineering curriculum with at least B-minus grades in in each of the following courses: Pre-Calculus (MATH 190 or equivalent) and Intro to Chemistry (CHEM 101 or equivalent) and have a cumulative grade point average above 2.8 will be considered for an intra-university transfer to Speed School.

 If a student has a break in enrollment of two or more calendar years, the student must apply for readmission by completing a University of Louisville undergraduate application.
 If admitted, the student will be subject to catalog requirements in effect at the time of readmission.

 High school visitors, visiting students from other institutions, auditors, post baccalaureate students, and continuing studies students wishing to take courses offered by the School of Engineering must complete a University of Louisville undergraduate application.
 Upon admission, students should contact the engineering advising office for further instructions.
 Students must show documentation of meeting prerequisites and have permission of the relevant department chair, which will be facilitated by the advising office.
 The credits earned by non-degree students typically will not apply towards program requirements if a student later becomes a degree seeking student.